Sample Opening Statements

 VI.
 What is Wrong with the Defense?

 Crawford Sugar’s defense in this case is actually very simple: Michael Foster, the man who is the only living eyewitness to this accident, is a liar.
-That is their case.
+That is their case and it is illustrative of how they see these facts.
 Under almost any scenario you can imagine, putting this obvious valve in saves Cindy Manning’s life.
 There is only one theory that can be offered to argue that putting in an additional valve wouldn’t have made a difference one of the employees was misusing the equipment.
 So here is the theory you are going to hear: Mike Foster chose to use a dangerous procedure in his effort to clear the elbow and the strainer.
 He decided to use the head pressure from this 2-3-8 tank to clear the strainer.

 VII.
 Cindy’s Death

-VII.
-Conclusion (this one I never both to plan because I think the conclusion comes straight from the heart - so I don't even plan to plan) except that I read David Ball on Damages (now "Damages 3") before every trial.
+This one I never both to plan because I think the conclusion comes straight from the heart - so I don't even plan to plan.
+But I read David Ball on Damages (now "Damages 3") before every trial and I tell them how much money we are seeking.

-- Maryland Wrongful Death Lawsuits (an overview of the available claims that can be made in Maryland fatal accident, malpractice or product liability cases)
+- Overview of the available claims that can be made in fatality cases)